I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 My primary research interests include human-computer interaction (HCI), extended reality (AR / VR / MR

-My secondary research interests include computer graphics and immersive video (livestreams, 360° cameras,
+I am also interested in how computer graphics and immersive video technologies (livestreams, 360° cameras,

 Before Wisconsin, I earned my BS